 The Wales Open

 After Denmark's Steen Tinning won the inaugural Wales Open at the turn of the Millennium, Paul McGinley won the second tournament way back in 2001, helping him qualify for a Ryder Cup debut at The Belfry where he holed the winning putt.
-The Irishman went on to be involved in six of the last seven Ryder Cups as a player, vice-captain or skipper… and he won every single one of them, culminating in his impeccable captaincy of Europe's latest victory at Gleneagles in 2014.
+The Irishman went on to be involved in six Ryder Cups in all as a player, vice-captain or skipper… and he won every single one of them, culminating in his impeccable captaincy of Europe's victory at Gleneagles in 2014.

-Other players to have lifted the handsome silver dragon trophy include England's Simon Khan, South African Richard Sterne, Frenchman Gregory Bourdy and current holder Dutchman Joost Luiten, who held his nerve to complete a dramatic one-shot victory over Shane Lowry and Tommy Fleetwood in September.
+Other players to have lifted the handsome silver dragon trophy include England's Simon Khan, South African Richard Sterne, Frenchman Gregory Bourdy and Holland's Joost Luiten.

-As well as thrilling finishes, the event has also seen a close shave with the European Tour's first ever round of 59 (Phillip Archer 2006), one player scoring two holes in one on the same hole (Elliot Saltman 2011) and the European Tour's record long drive of 447 yards (Nicolas Colsaerts 2014).
+As well as thrilling finishes, the event also saw a close shave with the European Tour's first ever round of 59 (Phillip Archer 2006), one player scoring two holes in one on the same hole (Elliot Saltman on the 17th, 2011), and the European Tour's record long drive of 447 yards (Nicolas Colsaerts on the 18th, 2014).